WeblateOrg/weblate/docs/admin/config.rst

 .. note::

-   Off by default to not allow adding other authentication back-ends to an existing account.
-Rebinding can lead to account compromise when using more third-party authentication back-ends.
+   Off by default to not allow adding other authentication backends to an existing account.
+Rebinding can lead to account compromise when using more third-party authentication backends.

 .. setting:: REPOSITORY_ALERT_THRESHOLD